InfinityGhost/InfinityBot/README.md

 # InfinityBot
 This is a bot with a UI built by me, for my own discords.
 It's a huge mess of code, I know.
-It is generally focused on server management, but there's some fun stuff too.
+It is generally focused on server management, but there's some added fun stuff too.

-# Notes
+## Functions
 * UI can be run completely seperately from the bot
 * Current functions:
 	* Permission-based commands